How cord-cutters can watch the NBA Playoffs and Finals without cable

-The once soccer-centric FuboTV is now an all-purpose streaming service, and its $65-per-month Family package includes ESPN, but not ABC.
+The once soccer-centric FuboTV is now an all-purpose streaming service, and its $80-per-month Elite package includes ABC, ESPN, and NBA TV.
+None of its packages include TNT or TBS, though.
 A 7-day free trial is available.

 Hulu + Live TV

-Hulu + Live TV is our top pick overall for sports fans, and it gives you access to ABC and ESPN.
+Hulu + Live TV is our top pick overall for sports fans, and it gives you access to ABC, ESPN, TBS, and TNT.
 As with most other services, however, the exact channel lineup varies by market.
-The service costs $55 per month, and there’s a 7-day free trial available.
+The service costs $70 per month, and there’s a 7-day free trial available.

-YouTube TV is our top pick in TV-streaming services, and it includes local ABC stations (in 99.5 percent of the homes in the U.S.), ESPN and NBA TV, but it’s also one of the more expensive alternatives at $65 per month.
+YouTube TV is our top pick in TV-streaming services overall, and it includes local ABC stations (in 99.5 percent of the homes in the U.S.), ESPN, TNT, TBS, and NBA TV.
+Subscriptions are $65 per month, but the service is currently offering the first month for just $14.99 for a limited time.
 A 7-day free trial is available.